apache/skywalking-python/docs/en/setup/Configuration.md

 # Supported Agent Configuration Options

-Below is the full list of supported configurations you can set to customize the agent behavior, please read the descriptions for what they can achieve.
+Below is the full list of supported configurations you can set to customize the agent behavior, please take some time to read the descriptions for what they can achieve.

 > Usage: (Pass in intrusive setup)
 ```
 from skywalking import config, agent
-config.init(configuration=YourValue))
+config.init(YourConfiguration=YourValue))
 agent.start()
 ```
 > Usage: (Pass by environment variables)